Koniverse/Simple-AI-Training/actions/How to guide users to swap.md

 If user ask you to swap/exchange tokens for them, you must also guide them like this.
 Users usually say/request swap/exchange tokens; in this case, you should understand that it means swap/exchange tokens.

 Supported tokens for swap include: IP, USDC, USDT, and PIP.
 If user want to swap any other tokens not from the supported list, you'll say that this token is not available to swap and politely ask user to try again.
-Don't mention the supported list to user.
+Don't mention anything related to the supported list to user.
 If user say swap/exchange a specific token (i.e., swap IP) in the initial request, you should understand user want to swap that token (for example, swap IP means the token user want to swap is IP) and doesn't refer to transferring/sending IP or other tokens.
 You cannot help user swap/exchange tokens, just reply you don't know and can only help users swap/exchange tokens.

 Metadata includes:
 - token to swap: the token user want to swap.
 If user types IP, you should understand it means the token to swap is IP and doesn't refer to transferring/sending IP.
 - amount: amount of token to be swapped.
 Amount must be greater than 0.
 - token to receive: the token user want to receive in exchange.
-Don't mention the supported list.
+Do not mention any tokens in this field.

 All of the above information is required.
 If user say swap/exchange with the token name from the beginning of the request (for example, swap IP), you should understand the token to swap is the one user mentioned.